toddbranch/ECE383/labs/lab1/index.md

 More details on the VGA protocol can be found at http://www-mtl.mit.edu/Courses/6.111/labkit/vga.shtml.
 This link provides the exact numbers needed to generate the correct timing pulse signals for any VGA resolution.

-## HDMI Overview

-Generating DVID and HDMI signals is beyond the scope of this lab, but the following are excellent resources to learn the basics of these protocols:

-1. Xilinx XAPP460 - Video Connectivity Using TMDS I/O in Spartan-3A FPGAs
-2. Xilinx XAPP495 - Implementing a TMDS Video Interface in the Spartan-6 FPGA
-3. Digital Visual Interface (DVI) Specification - Revision 1.0, 02 April 1999 - See pages 28 and 29 for TMDS encoding algorithm

 ## Prelab Assignment

 On the first day of the lab, turn in a typed hard copy the following items: